After School Program

 Spanish

 Teaching Spanish to our students is very beneficial, as it will provide them with a valuable head-start toward enjoying the numerous cognitive and cultural benefits of bilingualism, equipping them with the skills to thrive in an increasingly interconnected and multicultural world.
-Our Spanish program, led by Ms. Mayra, incorporates thematic activities that allow the children to learn Spanish through music, literature, games, sign language, art, and beyond.
+Our Spanish program incorporates thematic activities that allow the children to learn Spanish through music, literature, games, sign language, art, and beyond.

 Yoga